krishna2/krishna2.github.io/books.md

 11. Robert Sapolsky: Behave (*)

+12. Gary Taubes: The Case Against Sugar

-12. Jimmy Soni and Rob Goodman: A Mind at Play
+13. Jimmy Soni and Rob Goodman: A Mind at Play

+14. J. D. Salinger: The Catcher in the Rye

+15. Andrew Tobias: The Only Investment Guided You'll Ever Need

+16. Graham Summers: The Everything Bubble*

 ### Currently Reading